Phantasmic-Games/Unity-Package-Template/README.md

 ## How to Use
 ### 'Use this Template' Method
 This is the most streamlined and the quickest method.
-Clicking `Use this template` will initiate the Initialize workflow after you package's repo is generated from the template.
+Clicking `Use this template` will trigger the Initialize workflow after you package's repo is generated from the template.
 Once done, there will be a new commit with the package configured as follows: The package's Organization will be the repo owner's name, the Package name will be the repo's name and the README.md will be cleared.

 #### Note:
 * If the workflow is not triggered go to `Actions - Initialize - Run workflow` and click `Run workflow`.